 - Purchasing lists of addresses - Scraping addresses off of the internet, e.g. from a conference attendee list - Referral benefit programs requesting subscribers to provide a friend/colleague's address for discounts, etc. - Acquiring through opt-out instead of opt-in practices (see Ch.
 4) Following best subscriber acquisition practices is about using methods that give the subscriber full visibility and autonomy in the subscribing experience, before a single email is sent.
 4. Poor list management List management refers to the process of organizing, auditing, and cleaning out subscribers whose inactivity will lead to poor sender reputation.
 If you don't continually clean your email lists, you will repeatedly send emails to old or unengaged subscribers.
 These will contribute to ongoing negative engagements, which will harm your sender reputation and cause you to miss the inbox.
 To mailbox providers, a passive recipient's permission to send is eventually revoked by inactivity.
 As a sender, aligning with that perspective will mean you are aligning with the mailbox provider's idea of what makes a good sender.
 Permission to send should have an expiration date.
 At Ortto, permission to send ends at 12 months of no engagement for an address.
 Good list management practices should include a re-engagement attempt and sunsetting of such addresses before they reach the 12-month mark.
 Poor list management would be little to no maintenance of this kind so that lists of unengaged addresses grow and grow until the majority of the audience is unengaged.

-5. Spammy send practices

-The close-your-eyes-and-send-to-everyone approach to email marketing has not only been retired but is now considered a form of "spammy send practices."
+5. Spammy send practices The old ways of close-your-eyes-and-just-send-to-everyone email marketing practices have not only been legacied out but are now considered forms of "spammy send practices."
 These practices look like this: